-- It is usually performed after completion of formal test case execution.
+- We usually perform this after the completion of formal test case execution.

 Types of Adhoc testing

-- Monkey testing – Monkey testing is a type of testing that is performed with an intent to break the system by passing random input and following random work-flows.
+- Monkey testing – Monkey testing is a type of testing that is performed with the intent to break the system.
+The tester performs this by passing random input and following random work-flows.

-- Pair testing – In case of Pair testing two testers work together to perform testing with wider and better test coverage.
+- Pair testing – In the case of Pair testing, two testers work together to perform testing with wider and better test coverage.
 One tester can perform testing and the other tester can observe and analyze the testing process.

 Advantages of Adhoc testing

-- Because of the independence of not following any testing process, tester can find hidden defects which can get missed while following conventional testing approach.
+- Since there is no mandate of following any testing process, the tester can find hidden defects.
+These types of defects would otherwise get missed while following the conventional testing approach.

-- Adhoc testing approach like buddy testing, pair testing improves test coverage with the use different mindset of QA-QA and QA-Developer pairs during testing.
+- Techniques like buddy testing, pair testing improves test coverage with the use of different mindsets of QA-QA and QA-Developer pairs during testing.

-- It takes very less time to execute as there is no planning and formal documentation of testing artifacts.
+- It takes very little time to execute as there is no planning and formal documentation of testing artifacts.

 Disadvantages of Adhoc testing

-- Since it is adhoc and unstructured, so bugs if found are very hard to reproduce.
+- Since it is adhoc and doesn’t follow any structure.
+So the bugs if found are very hard to reproduce.

 - We cannot trace the requirements or check requirement/test coverage, as there is no traceability matrix or any documentation for that matter.

-- Efficiency of testing is dependent on the skill of tester as well as the prior knowledge of the system.
+- The efficiency of testing is dependent on the skill of the tester as well as the prior knowledge of the system.
 It is because of the fact that Adhoc testing requires a lot of error-guessing which requires skills and prior knowledge.